 - Wide temperature range: Choose a silicone foam such as BISCO Silicone, or a silicone sponge material.

-- C-set resistance: A polyurethane such as PORON (medium or high density) is a good choice, as well as BISCO Silicone.
+- Compression set resistance: A polyurethane such as PORON (medium or high density) is a good choice, as well as BISCO Silicone.

 - Low outgassing: Choose a silicone foam such as BISCO Silicone, a silicone sponge material, or a polyurethane such as PORON (medium or high density).

 - Superior flame resistance: Consider a silicone foam such as BISCO Silicone.

 - Low cost: Polyethylene is low cost, but it has a low c-set, low force relaxation, and low PSA anchorage.

 How firm/soft of material is needed: BISCO Silicone and PORON foams have many different densities and compression deflection options to meet your needs.

 As you can see, choosing the right enclosure sealing material can be quite a challenge.
 Our materials experts are here to help you every step of the way.
 Our engineers work in compliance with NEMA and UL certification requirements, EMI and RFI considerations, and environmental safety regulations.
 Ready to get started on your gaskets or seals?